SatelliteApplicationsCatapult/fulgurite/README.md

 ## Thanks
 Thanks to the [Apache Spark](https://github.com/apache/spark) project and [JAI](https://github.com/jai-imageio/jai-imageio-core) for building the code this is built on top of.
-Thanks to Mike Nidel for the GeoTiff IIO Metadata Adapter which we used early in this project and taught us a lot about the GeoTiff format.
+Thanks to Mike Nidel for the GeoTIFF IIO Metadata Adapter which we used early in this project and taught us a lot about the GeoTIFF format.